teisdbr/winlibrs-docs-test/data-elements.md

 ___

+### Notes:
-`Note: There is no UNIQUE constraint for the Property Sequence Number Reference.
+* `There is no UNIQUE constraint for the Property Sequence Number Reference.
 This allows for a Property to relate to many Offenses if multiple Property/Offense segments are submitted within a single incident.`

 <br>